The Best Accounting Software for Small Business Inventory Management

-If your business is growing faster than you can manage, inventory management software should be on your radar.
+Is your business growing faster than you can manage?
+Then an inventory management software should be on your radar.
 An inventory management platform is an excellent way to reduce complexities, gain visibility, and drive cost efficiency throughout the organization.

 Why You Need Inventory Management Software

-Many small businesses still conduct manual inventories, using Excel spreadsheets to manage the process.
-However, though Excel is capable of many things, it is not viable as a long-term strategy.
-Your needs will quickly outpace its capacity when your company grows.
+There are still small businesses that often conduct manual inventories, using Excel spreadsheets to manage the process.
+Even though Excel is capable of many things, it is not viable as a long-term strategy.
+That's why it is better to choose a long-term solution as your needs will quickly outpace Excel's capacity as your company grows.

-For example, if you are using a spreadsheet system, you are viewing inventory after the fact.
+For instance, if you are using a spreadsheet system, you are viewing inventory after the data have been recorded.
 Between the physical count, the analysis, and when the report is issued, there will likely be changes.
 By that time you receive the report, the data is outdated, confusing your teams and causing inefficiencies in supply chain management.
 Out-of-stocks and overstocks are common in this scenario, and the more your company grows, the more costly these become.
+In a study by Innovapptive the author discloses 6 most common inventory errors:

 Next, you must reconcile inventory assets and sales with your accounting system.
 If you are still doing this manually, you will need to transfer data from one application to another; a cumbersome, time-consuming undertaking loaded with opportunity for errors, rendering the process inefficient by today’s standards.

 A modern inventory management system addresses these pain points by simplifying, streamlining, and automating each process.
-It connects to your accounting system, thus providing you with real-time visibility into your assets and accurate insights into the state of your business at any given time.
+It connects to your accounting system, thus providing you with real-time visibility into your assets and accurate insights into the state of your business at any given time, from anywhere - business trip or holidays won't limit you in checking on your inventory, making sure everything is at it should be.

 Inventory Software: Basic Features